The Valens Team

 DR. DAVEED GARTENSTEIN-ROSS

-Vivian Hagerty is an analyst at Valens Global.
+Vivian Hagerty is a consultant at Valens Global.
 In collaboration with Valens’ research team, Vivian works to provide innovative analysis and research on today’s most pressing security challenges.
 She specializes in violent non-state actors (VNSAs) in South Asia, as well as the relationships VNSAs form with one another globally.
 Being particularly interested in when and how these relationships fall apart, she has published on “terrorist divorce” and the ISIL/al-Qaeda split.
 In addition, Vivian has previous experience in government and NGOs, as well as language skills in French, German, and Turkish.

 Vivian graduated magna cum laude from American University and is completing her Master’s degree in Security Studies at Georgetown University.
 As an undergrad, she majored in Homeland and National Security Studies with a concentration in terrorism and intelligence.
 She currently focuses on U.S. National Security Policy in Georgetown’s Security Studies Program.